searchdiscovery/loews-dl-spec/DL - Loews Hotels.md

 ## Summary

 This repository contains the Data Layer specification for Loews Hotels.
 Each section in the file represents a separate use case that needs to be implemented on the site.
-Details on the deployment of each specificaiton below can be found at https://docs.google.com/spreadsheets/d/1LYmhpSXVy13fwEFvveAsqT8EqBdnhk2JQopm7asSwuE/edit?usp=sharing
+Details on the deployment of each specification below can be found at https://docs.google.com/spreadsheets/d/1jd5Ep6VKfyVEhrl4CFvfo4WLYZxD0aoIm2GQV8Ep1DA/edit?usp=sharing.

+## Event Order

+As this site is a single page application, the order in which events are dispatched from the application are critical to proper analytics functioning.
+First there is an event below named [Page Load Started](#Page-Load-Started) that contains "page" infor,ation such as page name, site section, etc. Whenever a scenario occurs where there is a standard "page view" OR an "on view," this [Page Load Started](#Page-Load-Started) event should be first dispatched, followed by any relevant "On View" events and then finally, the [Page Load Completed](#Page-Load-Completed) event would be dispatched, indicating that all relevant data about out a page or view was ready and the final communication can be sent to the analytics platform.

 ## Accommodation Booking Cancelled